-- About 73% of the global offshore RMB payments are processed via Hong Kong (January and February 2023). - Average daily turnover of Hong Kong's RMB Real-Time Gross Settlement System reached over RMB1.6 trillion in 2022. - Hong Kong is the world's largest offshore RMB business hub (total deposits including certificates of deposit reached RMB985.6 billion at end-January 2023).
+- About 73% of the global offshore RMB payments are processed via Hong Kong (January to June 2023). - Average daily turnover of Hong Kong's RMB Real-Time Gross Settlement System reached over RMB1.6 trillion in 2022. - Hong Kong is the world's largest offshore RMB business hub (total deposits including certificates of deposit reached RMB1,037 billion at end-May 2023).